chihuahua/meep/README.md

 ## Setup

 `cd` into the repo home dir and call `npm install` to install gulp plugins meep depends on.
+Then run `mkdir build/css build/js` so the build command can find them.

 ## Building